 There are a variety of home care providers in Florida, and they are capable of different levels of care.
 If you have a loved one in need of home care, you’ll want to make sure you match the right kind of provider with your loved one’s needs.
-The Florida Home Care Guide, published by Home Helpers of Bradenton, shares useful information about the types of home care providers available.
+The Florida Home Care Guide, published by Home Helpers, shares useful information about the types of home care providers available.

 Type of Provider & Licensing